San Marcos Growers LogoSan Marcos Growers

 The Dazzle Rocks cultivar was a chance seedling discovered by Peter van Steijn in a trial field in Voorhout, The Netherlands in July of 2012.
 Van Steijn had been seed growing Limonium gmelinii collected from the wild in Hungary for many years and then made selective crosses to develop compact plants with many more flower stems and this one was the result of such efforts.
 It was selected for its cold hardiness, compact plant size, flowers that are purple in color, a floriferous blooming habit and drought resistance.
 It was released in 2020 in Europe and thought to be a definite contender for the Plant of the Year at that years Chelsea Flower Show before this show was canceled because of the COVID pandemic.
 It was filed for Plant Breeders' Rights in Europe in April 2020 and received its U.S. plant patent PP33,240 in July 2021 and released into the U.S. horticultural market the following year.
 The pictures on this page courtesy of Concept Plants, who markets this plant internationally.

-This information about Limonium gmelini Dazzle Rocks ['STE10'] PP33,240 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Limonium gmelini Dazzle Rocks ['STE10'] PP33,240 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.